Cullen Town Hall: History

 The first municipal building in Cullen was a tolbooth in the old town area, close to the Burn of Cullen, which dated back at least to the 16th century.
-In the early 19th century, following extensive flooding of the houses in the old town, the local land-owner, Lewis Grant-Ogilvy, 5th Earl of Seafield, invited George MacWilliam to prepare a masterplan for a new town to be constructed approximately 0.5 mi to southeast of the old town.
+In the early 19th century, following extensive flooding of the houses in the old town, the local land-owner, Ludovick Ogilvy-Grant, 5th Earl of Seafield, invited George MacWilliam to prepare a masterplan for a new town to be constructed approximately 0.5 mi to southeast of the old town.
 The centrepiece of this new town was to be the town square and, on the east side of the town square, MacWilliam envisaged there would be a combined town hall and coaching house.
 The new town hall and coaching house was designed by William Robertson in the neoclassical style, built in ashlar stone with a harled finish at a cost of £3,000 and was completed in summer 1823.

 The design involved a symmetrical curved main frontage of three bays on the corner of The Square and Seafield Street.
 The curved section featured three segmental headed doorways on the ground floor and three sash windows set in round headed recesses on the first floor.
 At roof level, there was a parapet and a carved coat of arms of the Earl of Seafield in a panel above.
 Wings of five bays each were erected to the left and the right of the curved section to accommodate the town hall and the coaching house respectively.
 The wings featured wider outer bays which were slightly projected forward and were fenestrated by sash windows set in round headed recesses on the first floor.
 The central sections of the wings, each of three bays, featured segmental headed doorways flanked by segmental headed windows on the ground floor, and square headed sash windows with architraves and cornices on the first floor.
 A five-bay stable bloc, which extended along Seafield Street, was erected to the east of the main building.
 Internally, the principal rooms were a ballroom, a courtroom and three prisoner cells; the courtroom, which was located behind the curved section on the first floor, was later adapted for use as a council chamber.
 Meanwhile, the coaching house evolved to become the Seafield Arms Hotel.